-Why I Don’t Take Insurance (and How Private, Somatic Trauma Therapy Serves You Better)
+Why I Don’t Take Insurance: A Somatic Trauma Therapist’s Perspective

 Traditional insurance models were designed for short-term symptom management, not deep trauma work.
 To bill insurance, therapists must assign a diagnosis—often anxiety, depression, or PTSD—and prove “medical necessity.”
 That system rewards surface-level improvement rather than the slow, deep, and embodied healing that somatic therapy requires.